Table of Contents

 Click on + of the RFID reader created above.

-• ID (Number): if the reader is equipped with a numeric keyboard, put the number of the socket.
+• ID (Number): if the reader is equipped with a numeric keypad, enter the socket number.

 E.g.: 1, 2, 2, etc. or 1111 for InveoIndLed_Keyboard_HTTP_GET

-For readers without keyboards (InveoIndLed_HTTP_GET), put something unique.
+For readers without a keyboard (InveoIndLed_HTTP_GET), enter something unique.

 • Relay: Select the relay